srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   ```

 - Ideally each section of code should use only sections above, and be used by
-  sections below (aka “Unix layer approach”).
+  sections below (aka "Unix layer approach").
 - If you find yourself using too many banners this is in indication that code
   might need to be split into different classes or files
-  - Although we don’t have agreed upon rules, it might be ok to have large files
+  - Although we don't have agreed upon rules, it might be ok to have large files
     as long as they are well organized.
-E.g., in pandas code base, all the code
+E.g., in `pandas` code base, all the
-    for DataFrame is in a single file long many thousands of lines (!), but it
+    code for DataFrame is in a single file long many thousands of lines (!), but
-    is nicely separated in sections that make easy to navigate the code
+    it is nicely separated in sections that make easy to navigate the code
   - Too many files can become problematic, since one needs to start jumping
     across many files: in other words it is possible to organize the code too
     much (e.g. what if each function is in a single module?)
-  - Let’s try to find the right balance.
+  - Let's try to find the right balance.
 - It might be a good idea to use classes to split the code, but also OOP can
   have a dark side
   - E.g., using OOP only to reorganize the code instead of introducing
-    “concepts”
+    "concepts"
-  - IMO the worst issue is that they don’t play super-well with Jupyter
+  - IMO the worst issue is that they don't play super-well with Jupyter
     autoreload

 #### Do not make tiny wrappers

 - Examples of horrible functions:
-  - How many characters do we really saved?
+  - How many characters did we really save?
 If typing is a problem, learn to
     touch type.
     ```python
     def is_exists(path: str) -> None: